marley/wikitool/README.md

 # Logo Requested Wikipedia Pages

-[This page](https://marley.github.io/wikitool/) retrieves wikipedia pages currently tagged as needing logos, and displays all images on the page.
+**What:**  [This page](https://marley.github.io/wikitool/) lists wikipedia pages currently tagged as needing logos, displaying thumbnails of all images on that page.

-# Why?

-Some of these pages have been updated to include a logo but are still tagged as needing logos.
+**Why?:**  Some of these pages have been updated to include a logo but are still tagged as needing logos.
+This tool will allow a wikipedia user to quickly see which pages still need logos and which can be marked as resolved.

 # To Run